The Top 12 Things to Never Buy With a Credit Card

 3. Open Bar Tab

 Many people have opened a bar tab and put their credit card down for payment.
 However, when you mix alcohol and finances, it can get messy.
 Do this once, and you can easily run up hundreds of dollars in charges.
 As the night goes on and you drink more, you may not realize how high your tab is.
 You’ll be on the hook for this bill at the end of the night.
 If you overindulge, you may be in for a nasty shock in the morning.
 Additionally, you’ll have to worry about interest if you don’t pay it off.
+This can become one really bad credit card habit.
 Leave the credit card at home and pay cash.

 Tax time is coming, and owing the IRS is a scary thought.
 While the IRS does allow people to pay their tax bills with credit cards, it’s a bad idea.
 First, the IRS will charge a 2% or 3% convenience tax for using your card.
 It may also seem like a red flag to many lenders.
 In turn, this can easily drop your credit score.
 The IRS has many payment plans available, and they usually have lower interest rates.